rig0/PCSX-2-Steam/README.md

 --------------
 <p align="center">
 PCSX 2 Steam is a tool for creating a small program that seamlessly launches a specific Playstation 2 ROM.
-These small programs, that I refer to as 'launchers', can be added to steam as a game which gives us some advantages.
+These small programs, that I refer to as 'launchers', can then be added to steam as a game.
 </p>
 -----------------------------------------------------------------------------
 **Brief Rundown**